Mishqutin/syf_plaster/README.md

 #### app files and commands
+**Keep in mind, syntax described below is going to change in future.**

 `apps/<app_name>/shell/` - Your app's files that'll be loaded to shell.
 * Files other than `*.py` are ignored.
 * Files are read and run in `init.py` global namespace.